trenoncourt/AutoQueryable/README.md

 - Add capability to include navidation properties (aka expand in OData)
 - Add capability to select properties (columns in table)
 - Add capability to choose which property (column in table) can be filtered
+- Add capability to make projection on entities